Most Blessed Are You among Women

 and half a time, from the face of the serpent.

-Not unlike her divine Son in his humanity, by the plenitudes of grace and the gifts of the Holy Spirit with which she has been endowed in a singular way, Mary is totally detached from all created things that could draw a soul away from God, these vain allurements of the world which the serpent or dragon has the liberty to exploit in its quest to destroy souls by extinguishing the light of God’s glory in them (Rom 3:23).
+Not unlike her divine Son in his humanity, by the plenitudes of endowed grace and the gifts of the Holy Spirit, Mary is totally detached from all created things that could draw a soul away from God, these vain allurements of the world which the serpent or dragon has the liberty to exploit in its quest to destroy souls by extinguishing the light of God’s glory in them (Rom 3:23).
 Indeed, Mary’s soul magnified the glory of the Lord, and her spirit rejoiced in God her savior, who redeemed his most blessed mother in the most perfect way (Lk 1:46-49).

 For Mary, there never has been any transition from the state of sin to the life of grace because of her total enmity with the serpent.
 Grace has preceded her birth, for she has been predestined to be the Mother of God.
 The blessed mother of our Lord is untouched by the propensity of human nature to sin against God.
 Her desire to please God by aligning her will with His has never faltered.
 Mary is plagued by no dark imaginations that can draw her sensitive appetites towards anything that displeases God.
 The prince of this world holds no dominion over her.
 The unruly desires of the will, such as pride, envy, ambition, greed, and lust do not lie dormant within Mary, but only the supernatural virtues which God desires she should possess in His love and goodness: faith, hope, charity, chastity, humility, kindness, patience, fortitude, wisdom, gentleness, and so on.